-During the lifting phase, the rake cleans the bars and holds the screened material inside.
+So during the lifting phase, the rake cleans the bars and holds the screened material inside.

 Before the cleaning rake reaches the top position, a special device cleans its internal part and discharges the material outside, into a container or on a belt conveyor.